 Failure to Receive a Tax Bill

+NJSA 54:4-64 states that failure to receive a bill does not invalidate the tax due.
 It is the property owner’s responsibility to ascertain from the Tax Collector the amount of taxes due.
-If you have recently purchased the property or lost your tax bill please call the Tax Collector’s Office to obtain the amount of taxes due or to request a copy of your tax bill.
+If you have recently purchased the property or lost your tax bill, please call the Tax Collector’s Office to obtain the amount of taxes due or to request a copy of your tax bill.

 Remittances requiring a receipt must be accompanies by the entire tax bill with a self-addressed stamped envelope.
 Otherwise, detach the appropriate tax stub and mail with your check.
 The cancelled check will be your receipt.